ssfsx17/ffpnp/pandoc-markdown/0810-Machinist.md

 |         | E: All enemies | Target H: 6
 |         |                | Effect E/V: 4/4

+Potency: 25

 Projects your attack into all enemies in the area.
-After-Armor Damage is 1/4th.

 **Red Spring**